 - Support in creating a more attractive business operating environment through our broader policy reform and governance programs.

-Partnerships through the BPP will create scalable shared value partnerships that advance economic and social conditions in developing countries, based around three principles:
+Partnerships through the BPP will create scalable partnerships that achieve shared priorities by advancing economic and social conditions in developing countries, based around three principles:

 DFAT country, regional or global development objectives achieved.

-Increase in number of businesses partnering with the aid program.
+Increase in number of businesses partnering with Australia’s development program.